csariyildiz/csariyildiz.github.io/_posts/2023-01-01-about-this-blog.md

 MongoDB has many features like indexing, replication, load-balancing.
 And its queries are formed in a JSON-like manner which makes flexible and it easy to use.
 ```

-Ardıntan table Of Contents kısmı aşağıdaki gibi paylaşılır.
+Then the table Of Contents part is shared as follows:

 ```
 ## Table Of Contents